vsivsi/meteor-job/README.md

 #### `j.log(message, [options], [callback])`

 Add an entry to this job's log.
-May be called before a new job is saved.
+May be called before a new job is saved. `message` must be a string.

 `options:`
 * `level`: One of `Jobs.jobLogLevels`: `'info'`, `'success'`, `'warning'`, or `'danger'`.
 Default is `'info'`.